A year ago, I was triggered by a tweet. It read:

 "If you didn't come from a wealthy family, then a wealthy family should come from you."

 This was posted on a page I really liked, because it was dedicated to teaching our community about investing, flipping properties, purchasing stock, etc. While I always appreciated that type of content, I wanted to see more transparent posts acknowledging the fact that everyone isn't quite there yet.
 This led me to start saving money, on a smaller scale, that would add up over time.
 My ultimate goal was (and still is) to get to the point where I can make large investments, but we've all gotta start somewhere right?

-One of the biggest ways I've been able to achieve saving more money is living beneath my means and finding ways to cut back on expenses.
-If you want to know some of the ways I've cut back on every day expenses and how I've ultimately saved $1,500 because of it, here's what I did:
+One of the biggest ways I've been able to save more money is by living beneath my means and finding ways to cut back on expenses.
+If you want to know some of the ways I've cut back on everyday expenses and how I've ultimately saved $1,500 because of it, here's what I did:

 I Re-evaluated My Car Insurance

 My premium was a bit high from a few speeding tickets in the past.
 I called my insurance provider, and asked how long it would take for them to fall off my record.
 Come to find out, they'd already been removed the month prior, but they never updated my account!
 The representative informed me that my new monthly payment would be lowered by $30.
 However, I didn't stop there.
 I also called a few of their competitors for free quotes.